Python Script for MySQL Checksum Validation

 Figure.
 Decision flow of the MySQL checksum validator mapping argument parsing and per table CHECKSUM TABLE comparison to POSIX exit codes 0, 1, and 2.

-The validation engine prioritizes non-blocking execution, explicit timeout enforcement, and deterministic error propagation.
-It uses connection pooling to prevent connection storms during concurrent validation, generator-based table iteration to bound memory consumption, and session-level lock timeouts to prevent replication lag spikes.
-The design isolates validation logic from orchestration layers, ensuring the script returns strict POSIX exit codes and structured JSON-compatible logs for downstream runbook consumption.
+The engine prioritizes non-blocking execution, explicit timeout enforcement, and deterministic error propagation.
+It uses connection pooling to prevent connection storms during concurrent validation, iterates the manifest to bound the working set, and sets session-level lock timeouts so a stalled table can never inflate replication lag.
+Validation logic is isolated from the orchestration layer: the script returns strict exit codes and structured, line-oriented logs, and makes no decisions about alerting or promotion itself.

 Production Implementation

-The following implementation leverages mysql-connector-python with explicit connection pooling, context-managed sessions, and concurrent.futures.ThreadPoolExecutor for bounded parallelism.
-It reads database credentials and a pre-generated manifest, executes checksum queries against a target replica, and exits with a deterministic status code for CI/CD or DR automation hooks.
+The validator uses mysql-connector-python with explicit pooling, context-managed sessions, and a bounded ThreadPoolExecutor.
+It reads a database configuration file and a manifest, runs one CHECKSUM TABLE per manifest entry against the target replica, and exits with a deterministic status for CI/CD or DR automation hooks.
+Any table that mismatches, errors, or is missing from the replica fails the run.

 import json